alrichardbollans/spatial-preposition-annotation-tool/README.md

 #### Preposition Selection

-In the preposition selection task two objects in the scene are selected at random and the user is asked to give an appropriate preposition relating the two (Green highlighting denotes the *figure* and red denotes the *ground*).
-If the user doesn't deem appropriate any of the given prepositions they can press DEL to change the objects.
+In the preposition selection task two objects in the scene are selected at random.
+All you have to do is enter a preposition which describes the pair.
+Note that green highlighting denotes the figure and red denotes the ground.
+If you can’t think of an appropriate preposition just press the delete key to change the pair of objects.

 #### Figure & Ground Selection

-In this task, a preposition is given and users can select figure and ground combinations which fit the preposition.
+In this task, a preposition is given at the top of the screen.
+What you have to do is select a figure (left click) and ground (right click).
+As soon as one figure is selected and one ground is selected the program will automatically input the selections.
+If you make a mistake in any of your selections just press the delete key.
 Pressing Space Bar changes the preposition.

 #### Figure Selection
-In this task, a preposition is given as well as a highlighted ground object and users can select figure objects which fit this pair.
+In this task, a preposition is given at the top of the screen as well as a highlighted ground object.
+You need to select figure objects which fit this pair e.g. if the highlighted ground is a bowl and the preposition is ‘in’ then you need to select all objects you think are in the bowl.
 Pressing Space Bar changes the preposition.
-Pressing DEL changes the ground.
+Pressing the delete key changes the ground.
 #### Ground Selection
-In this task, a preposition is given as well as a highlighted figure object and users can select ground objects which fit this pair.
+In this task, a preposition is given at the top of the screen as well as a highlighted figure object.
+You need to select ground objects which fit this pair e.g. if the highlighted figure is a pencil and the preposition is ‘in’ then you need to select all objects that you think the pencil is in.
 Pressing Space Bar changes the preposition.
-Pressing DEL changes the figure.
+Pressing the delete key changes the figure.

 ### Continuing Developments